facebookresearch/generic-neuromotor-interface/README.md

 # ["A generic noninvasive neuromotor interface for human-computer interaction"](https://www.biorxiv.org/content/10.1101/2024.02.23.581779v1.full.pdf)

-This repo is for loading and plotting surface electromyography (sEMG) data associated with the paper ["A generic noninvasive neuromotor interface for human-computer interaction"](https://www.biorxiv.org/content/10.1101/2024.02.23.581779v1.full.pdf).
+This repo is for exploring surface electromyography (sEMG) data and training models associated with the paper ["A generic noninvasive neuromotor interface for human-computer interaction"](https://www.biorxiv.org/content/10.1101/2024.02.23.581779v1.full.pdf).

 The dataset contains 100 sEMG recordings for each of the three tasks described in the paper: `discrete_gestures`, `handwriting`, and `wrist`.
-Each recording is packaged in an `hdf5` file.
-This repo contains utility functions for loading and plotting these recordings.
+This repo contains implementations of the models in the paper as well as code for training and evaluating the models.

 ![Figure 1 from the paper](images/figure_1.png)